mrCamelCode/potami/core/readme.md

 }
 ```

-There's no black magic here.
+While this syntax may look strange, there's no black magic here.
 Specifying the `RequestHandler` type is just so the types of the function's params are properly inferred and you don't have to type them out.
 You could exclude the type if you prefer.

-Classes in JS are just syntactic sugar for what essentially boils down to a regular object (with some extra stuff we don't care about in this context).
+As for the strange method names, classes in JS are just syntactic sugar for what essentially boils down to a regular object (with some extra stuff we don't care about in this context).
 In JS, object properties can be any string.
 Potami takes advantage of this language feature to establish a convention for semantic property names.
 The values of these properties correspond to handlers.
 Potami can then parse those semantic property names to understand the routing in the application.
 All that without any black magic directives or anything that requires a special compilation step.
 And, it makes your controllers self-documenting to boot!
+Potami works because JS works.

 Importantly, the naming for a `RequestHandler` is one of the few places where Potami has an opinion.
 Any valid HTTP method is valid for a `RequestHandler`, but the handler _must_ be named in the format `METHOD /path`.
 The path must _always_ start with a `/`, and must _always_ be at least `/`.